ccammack/ccammack.com/content/posts/trigger-software-events-using-a-generic-433mhz-wireless-remote/index.md

 Signal caught, exiting!
 {{< /highlight >}}

-The `VOL`, `Mute`, `TV INPUT` and `TV POWER` buttons do not generate unique RF signals because they were designed to control the IR functions on a TV.
+The `VOL`, `Mute`, `TV INPUT` and `TV POWER` buttons do not generate unique RF signals because they were intended to control the functions on a TV or stereo using IR.
-Instead, they all broadcast the same RF signal, which appears as `DTV: IR ALERT` in the output from `rtl_433`.
+Instead, they all broadcast a single common RF signal, which appears as `DTV: IR ALERT` in the output stream.

-The remaining ~40 buttons all generate unique RF signals and `rtl_433` can even distinguish between `INITIAL` and `REPEAT` button events.
+The remaining ~40 buttons all generate unique RF signals.
+In addition, `rtl_433` will automatically distinguish the `INITIAL` and `REPEAT` button events in the output.

 {{< highlight txt >}}
 time      : 2020-08-16 00:48:54